S1lentium/IPTools/README.md

 `maxPrefixLength`
 The max number of bits in the address representation: 32 for IPv4, 128 for IPv6.

-`bitsInOctet`
+`octetsCount`
-The count of bits in one octet of address representation: 8 for IPv4, 16 for IPv6
+The count of octets in IP address: 4 for IPv4, 16 for IPv6

 `reversePointer`
 The name of the reverse DNS PTR for the address: